-I am a fifth year graduate student in the Department of Earth, Environmental and Planetary Sciences at Brown University working with Jack Mustard and Jim Head in the planetary geosciences group.
+I am a recently finished graduate student in the Department of Earth, Environmental and Planetary Sciences at Brown University working with Jack Mustard and Jim Head in the planetary geosciences group.
+In the fall I will be joining the Jackson School of Geosciences at The University of Texas at Austin as a postdoctoral fellow.
 My research primarily focuses on the use of remote sensing data to assess the morphology and mineralogy of paleolake deposits on Mars to help unravel what the ancient martian surface environment might have been like.

 I also have a longstanding interest in public outreach, and always enjoy the opportunity to talk to people about planetary science.
-Apart from science, my hobbies range from hockey (playing and avid Leafs fan), to Lord of the Rings, to surfing, to a newly acquired interest in brewing (as opposed to just drinking) beer.
+Apart from science, my hobbies range from hockey (playing and avid Leafs fan), to Lord of the Rings, to surfing, to brewing (as opposed to just drinking) beer.

 Department of Earth, Environmental and Planetary Sciences